Academics /

 The SKN Chronic Disease Evaluation and Management Research Group is a student-driven public health research project in collaboration with the Ministry of Health.

-Students are being trained in the techniques of coordinating with community stakeholders, data collection and analysis, future planning, phlebotomy, and point of care testing to facilitate longitudinal study.
+Students are being trained in the techniques of coordinating with community stakeholders, data collection and analysis, future planning, phlebotomy, and point-of-care testing to facilitate longitudinal study.
 Patient contact is a vital part of this project.

 This is a groundbreaking opportunity to leave a lasting positive impact on the health of the population of St. Kitts and Nevis.
 The results of the pilot study have been submitted for publication.
 This project is conducted by Dr. Kenneth Alonso and Dr. Agnes Beachman.